Intern Job Title: Department of Kinesiology Intern

-Intern is to work 10 to 12 hours per week for 14 weeks with specific schedule and hours to be coordinated with internship supervisor.
-Internship will commence the week of August 20, 2020 and conclude on April 29, 2021, unless internship is limited to one semester.
+Intern is to work and average of 10 hours per week for 14 weeks with specific schedule and hours to be coordinated with internship supervisor.
+Internship will commence the week of August 21, 2023 and conclude around May 2, 204.

 BETHEL UNIVERSITY INTERNSHIP PROGRAM

 The Bethel University Intern Program is an initiative designed to provide traditional students with practical knowledge through meaningful work experiences.
-Students participating in these internships will perform research, tasks and projects that complement course work with their majors.
-Students will participate in two career development workshops, two diversity and inclusion workshops, and a resume coaching session during their first semester in order to continue with the program during their second semester.
+Students participating in these internships will work closely with individual supervisor to enhance and support their assigned department.
+Students will participate in various career development opportunities, including resume coaching and a Leadership Project to be completed and presented by the end of the school year.
 Employers prefer to see internships on a résumé and desire the skills gained from these experiences.
 Internships are available within participating Bethel University Departments.

 What is an Internship?

 An internship is a mentored work experience with an educational focus tied to the student’s course work within their major.
 Typically, an internship is available for one or two semesters.
-They range from 10-12 hours per week for 14 weeks per semester for a maximum of 150 hours.
-Students must be registered for an internship course in their major to participate.
+They average 10 hours per week for 14 weeks per semester for a maximum of 150 hours.
 The Bethel University Internship Program is a paid student worker program.

 To be eligible to apply for an internship you must meet the following requirements:

 - Minimum of 2.5 cumulative GPA and not on academic probation

 - May be required to possess specific competencies or skills to qualify for internship

 - Must submit cover letter and resume along with application form